Thangta03/Android-background-app/README.md

 This repository contains code for changing the background of an Android device using ADB commands and a note-taking application, both implemented in JavaScript and Python.

-## Android Background Changer
+## Background Changer

 ### JavaScript (`main.js`)

-The `main.js` script demonstrates how to change the background of an Android device by specifying the path to an image file.
+The `main.js` script demonstrates how to change the background of an Android, Windows, or Linux device by specifying the path to an image file.

 Example usage:
 ```javascript